nicholas-long/environment/zet/20231122214039/README.md

 - obsidian shortcut running toolbar integration that creates reminder with link that opens current card
 - [20221013221136](/zet/20221013221136/README.md) graph query language for zettelkasten
 - htb boxes that have been retired
-  - [ ] sau is retiring soon so create a draft
   - [ ] find an API to list retired boxes and check my notes automatically
 - cyberdecks reviews and how to set them up
   - one mix netbook - find link for historical purposes, no longer for sale